drzzle-app/picazzo/README.md

 ```

 ## Further Vue documentation regarding this app
+Picazzo docs is built with vue.
 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).